Katy-katy/Classification-of-Restaurant-Reviews-using-Python-and-nltk-/README.md

 My goal was to predict the Category (positive or negative) of restaurant reviews using nltk library and machine learning algorithms (NaiveBayesClassifier and DecisionTreeClassifier)

-restaurant-competition-P2_train.py file was using to train the algorithm.
+I used restaurant-competition-P2_train.py to train the algorithm.
 The algorithm was save in restaurant-competition-model-P2.pickle

 Then I used restaurant-competition-P2.py to predict the result for testing data